List of fictional nobility: Lairds

 These are fictional characters with the title of "laird".

 Esquires/squires

 These are fictional characters with the title of "esquire" or "squire".

+Gentry

+These are fictional noble characters who do not have titles nor are they noble in the strict sense, but do have aristocratic descent.

 Other nobility

-These are fictional noble characters that do not have the above titles.
+Other fictional aristocratic characters that do not have the above titles nor ennobled in the western tradition.